Women's Tennis Association: Background

 There were two professional tennis circuits in existence at the start of the Open Era: World Championship Tennis (WCT), which was for men only, and the National Tennis League (NTL).
 Ann Jones, Rosie Casals, Françoise Dürr, and Billie Jean King joined the NTL.
 King was paid $40,000 a year, Jones was paid $25,000, and Casals and Durr were paid $20,000 each.
-The group played established tournaments, such as the US Open and Wimbledon, and also organised their own tournaments, playing in the South of France for two months.
+The group played established tournaments, such as the US Open and Wimbledon, and also organized their own tournaments, playing in the South of France for two months.
 The International Tennis Federation (ITF) then imposed several sanctions on the group.
 Women were not allowed to play in the Wightman Cup in 1968 and 1969 and the USLTA refused to include Casals and King in their rankings for those years.
 In 1969, ratios of 5:1 in terms of pay between men and women were common at smaller tournaments.
 By 1970, these figures had increased to up to 12:1.
 The International Lawn Tennis Federation (ILTF) had begun dropping several women's competitions from the tournaments it presided over, having sanctioned 15 men-only tournaments in 1970, all of which had previously been combined events.